 Set forth below is a summary of the background and experience of each of our current directors.
 In accordance with our Certificate of Incorporation, our Board of Directors is divided into three classes.
 Class I and Class II each consists of two directors, and Class III consists of three directors.
 All directors within a class have the same three-year terms of office.
 The class terms expire at successive annual meetings so that each year a class of directors is elected.
-On January 25, 2021, Martin A. Traber resigned as a director, and he was replaced by Frank Silcox on January 29, 2021.

-There is no family relationship among any of the directors and/or executive officers of the Company except as follows: Bruce M. Rodgers, our Chairman of the Board of Directors, Chief Executive Officer and President, and Carollinn Gould, our director, have been married since 2004 and Joel E. Rodgers, Sr. is the father of Bruce M. Rodgers and the father-in-law of Carollinn Gould
+There is no family relationship among any of the directors and/or executive officers of the Company except as follows: Bruce M. Rodgers, our Chairman of the Board of Directors, Chief Executive Officer and President, and Carollinn Gould, our director, have been married since 2004 and Joel E. Rodgers, Sr. is the father of Bruce M. Rodgers and the father-in-law of Carollinn Gould.